SuperDARN/rst/docs/references/general/rawacf.md

 ## File structure

 RAWACF files contain typically 2 hours of data.
 Individual records in the RAWACF file contain the raw data for a single integration period (usually 3s or 7s, but depends on operating mode of the radar).
-In the standard operational mode (common mode) where each beam is scanned sequentially, the beam number `bmnum` will change each integration period.
-However, some control programs will stay on one beam for a whole scan (called a "camping beam").
+In the standard operational mode (common mode) where each beam is scanned sequentially, the beam number `bmnum` will increase or decrease by 1 after each integration period.
+Other control programs may involve different beam sequences, including sampling the beams in a different order, or sampling a subset of the available beams.
 A "scan" is a beam sequence which gets repeated.
 In the common mode (*normal scan*), one scan is completed when each beam has been sampled sequentially from 0 to `bmnum-1` (or `bmnum-1` to 0).
 Radars with more than 16 beams *may* sample a subset of beams rather than their full field of view in order to maintain a 1min scan time.
 Scans usually begin on whole-minute boundaries and last for either 1min or 2min.
 Custom control programs which define different scan lengths may also exist.
 The `scan` flag is used to indicate the beginning of each scan pattern.
 A value of 1 or -1 indicates the beginning of the scan, and then the value changes to 0 for the rest of the scan.
 When the `scan` value changes from 0 back to 1 this indicates the end of the scan.